briannammatey/briannammatey/README.md

  <img src= "https://raw.githubusercontent.com/briannammatey/briannammatey/main/teacher.webp" alt="GIF" width="50">

 ### My interests 💭
-  I am interested in learning more about Software Engineering, Artificial Intelligence, Game Development, Android Development and IOS Development.
+  I am interested in learning more about Software Engineering, Artificial Intelligence, Web Application Devlopment,  Android Development and IOS Development.

 ### My goals 🏆
   My goal in Computer Science is to not only express my creativity through complex developments, but also to create a ever-lasting impact for many.